pingcap/docs/mysql-compatibility.md

 * The `ALGORITHM={INSTANT,INPLACE,COPY}` syntax functions only as an assertion in TiDB, and does not modify the `ALTER` algorithm.
 See [`ALTER TABLE`](/sql-statements/sql-statement-alter-table.md) for further details.
 * Adding/Dropping the primary key of the `CLUSTERED` type is unsupported.
 For more details about the primary key of the `CLUSTERED` type, refer to [clustered index](/clustered-indexes.md).
 * Different types of indexes (`HASH|BTREE|RTREE|FULLTEXT`) are not supported, and will be parsed and ignored when specified.
 * TiDB supports `HASH`, `RANGE`, `LIST`, and `KEY` partitioning types.
-Currently, the `KEY` partition type does not support partition statements with an empty partition column list.
 For an unsupported partition type, TiDB returns `Warning: Unsupported partition type %s, treat as normal table`, where `%s` is the specific unsupported partition type.
 * Range, Range COLUMNS, List, and List COLUMNS partitioned tables support `ADD`, `DROP`, `TRUNCATE`, and `REORGANIZE` operations.
 Other partition operations are ignored.
 * Hash and Key partitioned tables support `ADD`, `COALESCE`, and `TRUNCATE` operations.
 Other partition operations are ignored.
 * The following syntaxes are not supported for partitioned tables: